 Since 1951, the designers and engineers of FSB have begun each federal, commercial and private hangar project by asking clients the same questions—“How many aircraft will need access to your hangar?
 What types?”

 When a client expresses a need for his or her hangar to be flexible enough to store different types of planes on different days, for example, two wide-body Boeing 777s on Monday and five small regional jets on Friday, the firm may offer an option for a long span hangar, the “open concept” of aircraft hangars, where designers minimize the use of support columns for an unobstructed, flexible space within.
 Any hangar with a clear span greater than 250 feet of columnless space classifies as long span, but FSB has also designed hangars with more than 500 feet between columns.

-“Most clients prefer the flexibility of long span, but it does come with a cost,” FSB Director of Commercial Aviation Philip McNayr said.
-McNayr has strengthened the firm’s deep portfolio of aviation facility projects for 35 years.
+“Most clients prefer the flexibility of long span, but it does come with a cost,” FSB President and Aviation Market Principal Philip McNayr said.
+McNayr has strengthened the firm’s deep portfolio of aviation facility projects for more than 40 years.
 “Owners who choose long span do so because the open space allows them operational flexibility to maintain aircraft in an economic way.”

 Determining whether a hangar needs to be long span is one of many decisions through which FSB guides its clients during the design process.
 A need for flexibility leads some clients to long span design, and each owner brings a unique set of additional requirements to their hangar project—geographic limitations, type of maintenance, timelines, budget, height restrictions, access to materials, potential expansion needs, to name a few.
 Each requirement plays a role in driving the final design, McNayr said.

 Tailor materials and design to available resources